Estimating Higher-Order Mixed Memberships via the $\ell_{2,\infty}$ Tensor Perturbation Bound

 \begin{remark}[Implicit Regularization] \cref{thm:twoinfty} and its proof also reveal an implicit regularization effect in tensor SVD with subgaussian noise -- when the underlying low-rank tensor is sufficiently incoherent (e.g., $\mu_0 = O(1)$) and the signal-to-noise ratio is sufficiently strong, all of the iterations are also incoherent with parameter $\mu_0$.
 Several recent works have proposed incoherence-regularized tensor SVD \citep{ke_community_2020,jing_community_2021}, and \cref{thm:twoinfty} suggests that this regularization may not be needed.
-However, these prior works have focused on the setting of Bernoulli noise, for which the subgaussian variance proxy can be of much larger order than the standard deviation, particularly for sparse networks.
-Moreover, these previous works have included some form of symmetry, whereas this work considers the completely asymmetric setting.
-Nevertheless, it may be possible to extend our work to the multilayer network or hypergraph setting using other forms of concentration inequalities for certain ``tensorial terms'' arising in the analysis (see \cref{sec:proofoverview} for details on the proof techniques). \end{remark}
+Our results do not directly apply in these settings, as their models include Bernoulli noise and some form of symmetry.
+Nevertheless, it may be possible to extend our work to these settings, though the analysis will likely be significantly more involved. \end{remark}